ch1bo/dotfiles/README.md

 ### First steps at home

+- Setup syncthing / nextcloud and sync `keepass` and `org` into `~/sync`.
+- Fetch yubikey and `gpg --receive-key 0x59FAA903C906659A && gpg --card-status` (and `chmod 700 ~/.gnupg`).
 - Prepare doom emacs using `doom sync` and `all-the-icons-install-fonts` (in `emacs`).
-- Authenticate nextcloud and sync `keepass` and `org` into `~/sync`.
-- Add mail credentials to secrets service and initialize:
+- Add mail credentials to secrets service, initialize and receive mails:
   ```
   secret-tool store --label='Mail ncoding.at' \
     port 465 \